jklinges14/ML-and-Python-Data-Science-/README.md

-Dive into Machine Learning Creative Commons License Awesome Hi there!
-This guide is for you:
+Dive into Machine Learning Creative Commons License Awesome

 You're new to Machine Learning.
 You know Python.
 (At least the basics!
 If you want to learn more Python, try this) I learned Python by hacking first, and getting serious later.
 I wanted to do this with Machine Learning.
 If this is your style, join me in getting a bit ahead of yourself.

-Let's get started
-I suggest you get your feet wet to start.
-You'll boost your confidence.

 Tools you'll need
 Python.
 Python 3 is the best option.